FrSemCor/FrSemCor/README.md

 ### The project

 The project aims at compensating for the lack of semantically annotated data that can be used in both NLP and linguistics research.
-We provide a gold standard resource for French nouns, based on a careful semantic annotation designed.
+We provide a gold standard resource for French nouns, based on a careful semantic annotation design.

 ### Annotation guide